jamescastells/yts-scraper/README.md

 `yts-scraper [OPTIONS]`

-For instance, this command downloads every 1080p sci-fi movie and their posters with an IMDb score of 8 or higher, and store them in rating>genre structured subdirectories.
+For instance, this command downloads every 1080p sci-fi movie and their posters with an IMDb score of 8 or higher, that has "spider" in its title, and store them in rating>genre structured subdirectories.

-`yts-scraper -q 1080p -g sci-fi -r 8 -c rating-genre -b`
+`yts-scraper -q 1080p -g sci-fi -r 8 -c rating-genre -b -t 'spider'`

 ## Options